MostafijurJ/mostafijurj/README.md

 <img src="me.png">
 <br>

-As a Java developer with over 3 years of experience in the industry, I have a strong foundation in object-oriented programming and a passion for solving complex technical challenges.
+As a Java developer with over 4 years of experience in the industry, I have a strong foundation in object-oriented programming and a passion for building scalable and efficient solutions.

-In my current role as a Java developer at <a href ="https://brainstation-23.com/"> Brain Station 23 Limited </a>, I have worked on a variety of projects, including the development of Internet Banking systems and wallets.
+In my current role as a Java developer at <a href="https://brainstation-23.com/">Brain Station 23 Limited</a>, I have worked on a variety of projects, including the development of Internet Banking systems and microservices-based platforms.
+I have extensive experience with tools and technologies such as Java, Spring Boot, PostgreSQL, Oracle, and Apache Kafka for real-time data processing, as well as CI/CD tools like Docker, Kubernetes, GitHub Actions, and Jenkins.
 I am always looking for ways to improve my skills and knowledge as a developer.

-I pursued my bachelor's degree from <a href ="https://just.edu.bd/"> Jashore University of Science and Technology </a>  in the Department of Computer Science and Engineering(CSE) in 2019.
+I pursued my bachelor's degree from <a href="https://just.edu.bd/">Jashore University of Science and Technology</a> in the Department of Computer Science and Engineering (CSE) in 2019.

 ## 📬 Get in touch with me
 - Facebook: https://www.facebook.com/jmostafijur/